Admission

 Electrical and Computer Engineering

 Admission will be granted to applicants with a bachelor's degree in science or engineering or its equivalent, or to those with work experience in a technology environment, whose academic and professional records suggest the likelihood of success in a demanding graduate program in the electrical or computer engineering disciplines.
-Furthermore, applicants should demonstrate aptitude in the subject matter of such bridge courses (undergraduate level) as ELEG 2213 and ELEG 3231, or begin their studies by registering for one or more of the bridge courses.
+Bridge courses may be required based on candidate's undergraduate preparation.

 Management of Technology

 Admission will be granted to applicants with a bachelor's degree in science or engineering, or the equivalent, or to applicants with extensive experience in a technology environment, whose academic and professional records suggest the likelihood of success in a demanding graduate program.
 Applicants will have completed one course in introductory probability and statistics, one course in computer programming that uses a high-level language and includes applications, and one course in financial accounting, or demonstrate aptitude in these subjects.
-Applicants who have not completed these courses and who are unable to demonstrate aptitude in these subjects must register for one or more of the bridge courses (undergraduate level) offered in these subjects early in their graduate studies.
+Bridge courses may be required depending on the candidate's undergraduate preparation.

 Mechanical Engineering

 Admission will be granted to applicants with a bachelor's degree in science or engineering, or its equivalent, in the general area of mechanical engineering, or to those with work experience in a technology environment, whose academic and professional records suggest the likelihood of success in a demanding graduate program.
-Furthermore, applicants should demonstrate aptitude in the subject matter of engineering design, materials and thermodynamics, or begin their studies by registering for one or more bridge courses (undergraduate level) in these areas.
+Furthermore, applicants should demonstrate aptitude in the subject matter of engineering design, materials and thermodynamics.
+Bridge courses may be required depending on the candidate's undergraduate preparation.

 Software Engineering

 Admission will be granted to applicants with a bachelor's degree who demonstrate adequate experience as a professional software developer or programmer and whose academic and professional record-suggest the likelihood of success in a demanding graduate program.
-Applicants with an undergraduate degree in an area other than software engineering, computer science, or the equivalent, may need to take the following bridge courses to develop the required background for the program: SWEG 5357 and SWEG 5407.
+Applicants with an undergraduate degree in an area other than software engineering, may need to compplete bridge courses depending on the candidate's undergraduate preparation.

-Applicants for admission in all programs must submit the following materials online for consideration:
+Applicants for admission in all masters programs must submit the following materials online for consideration:

-3. Official transcripts from all previously attended colleges or universities sent to the Office of Graduate Admission.
+- All official transcripts from each institution attended sent to the Office of Graduate Admission.
 Electronic transcripts are preferred and should be sent to gradadmis@fairfield.edu.

 Applications are accepted on a rolling basis.